 Do you feel like your diet needs a fresh start?
 When life happens and you abandon healthy food in favor of whatever is nearby or comes out of a packet or pouch, it's time for a "clean" break.
 That's why we're bringing you SHAPE's 7-Day Clean Eating Challenge.
-It's easy and the payoffs include skyrocketing energy, weight loss, better control over your appetite, and even better looking skin.
+While a clean eating diet plan may seem challenging, our plan is manageable and the payoffs include skyrocketing energy, weight loss, better control over your appetite, and even better-looking skin.

-Just follow these 5 simple rules and try our clean-eating meal ideas:
+Just follow these 5 simple rules and try our clean eating meal plan:

 1) Eat only whole foods.
 That means eating oats and blueberries rather than a blueberry muffin.
 When you eat packaged foods, only buy brands that contain “real food” ingredients--ingredients you easily recognize, can pronounce, and would use to make a “from scratch” version in your own kitchen.
 If a food contains even one ingredient that makes you think “huh?” skip it, at least during the clean eating challenge.